EARTH DAY 2017 – CELEBRATION OF MOTHER EARTH

-The First Earth Day was celebrated on April 22, 1970.
+The First Earth Day Celebration was held on April 22, 1970.
 It has now become a global tradition to celebrate Planet Earth as man’s only home in this vast universe of unknown dimensions.
-In the Indian tradition, I pay my tribute to Mother Earth, Goddess Earth often admiringly described as “BHU DEVI” or “PRITHVI MATA.”
+In Indian tradition, I pay my tribute to Mother Earth, Goddess Earth often admiringly described as “BHU DEVI” or “PRITHVI MATA.”

 THE FIRST EARTH DAY

 Author: History.com Staff Website Name: History.com URL: http://www.history.com/this-day-in-history/the-first-earth-day Publisher: A+E Networks